 • Discuss college or major credit for your proposed study abroad course list with your academic adviser(s).

-• Review the UCEAP program budget and come to financial aid drop-in advising to review your estimated financial aid awards for the program.
+• Review the UCEAP program budget and come to financial aid drop-in advising in 160 Stephens Hall to review your estimated financial aid awards for the program.

 • Obtain a valid passport with an expiration date six months beyond your UCEAP program end date (18 months for Russia).

 If you already have a passport, do the following:

 1. Check the expiration date.
 If it is not six months beyond the end date of the program that interests you (18 months for Russia,) you must apply for a renewed passport right away.

 2. Check to make sure that you signed your passport.
 If your passport is not in Berkeley, ask someone to send it to you in a trackable manner in case it gets lost.
 You need to have it in your possession.